Pro Tips on Tire Selection

 “The only other thing to think about is tire width.
 If a track is super rough or rocky, I will sometimes run a slightly wider tire to provide more cushion.
 If a track is smoother or has a bit of pedaling, sometimes a smaller tire, like a 2.35-inch width, can be a little faster.
 The Aquila tire that I run is a 2.4-inch, though, so I don’t usually change tire size anymore, as that size works the best all around for me.

-“One last note is to play around with tire pressures to see what you like best. his 2018 World Cup machine this spring.
+“One last note is to play around with tire pressures to see what you like best.
 Also, remember that traction isn’t everything.
 You may get awesome traction with super-low pressures, but if your rims are smashing rocks constantly, you may find that your times are actually slower, even though you feel like you’ve got great grip.
 I generally run 28-psi front and 32-psi rear at the World Cups.
 I tend to run higher pressures than most riders, though, so I’d recommend dropping a little lower for most people.
 I also run a Flat Tire Defender foam insert in my tires, which I really like.
 The system makes for a much smoother ride, keeps your rims off the rocks and holds the bead of the tire tighter to the rim.
 “That’s all I got on tires.
 Hope you guys find that helpful and now have some new ideas to try on the trails!”